HELP TURTLES IN WINTER

 (3) EDUCATION

-(4) CRAFTING 4 TURTLES
+(6) CRAFTING 4 TURTLES

-If able to confirm that the turtle requires help 'PLEASE' do not venture out onto a frozen body of water to attempt a turtle rescue unless you are sure of the stability of the ice.
-Any doubts, do not put yourself in danger!
-If a rescue is necessary contact people in your community that are experienced in such matters.
-The public resources available in every community are different so we are not able to suggest exactly who to call but an example might be the local fire department.
-It is very possible they will have trained staff or volunteers, as well as the equipment for ice rescues, and will be familiar with the protocols in such emergencies.
-If not they may be able to point you in the right direction for assistance in your community.
+If able to confirm that the Turtle requires help, 'PLEASE 'Only venture out onto a frozen body of water to attempt a turtle rescue if you are sure of the stability of the ice.
+If you have any doubts, do not put yourself in danger!
+If a rescue is necessary, contact people in your community who are experienced in such matters.
+The public resources available in every community are different, so we cannot suggest precisely who to call, but an example might be the local fire department.
+They may have trained staff or volunteers, as well as the equipment for ice rescues, and will be familiar with the protocols in such emergencies.
+If not, they may be able to point you in the right direction for assistance in your community.

-Winter is a perfect time to check out the Ontario Turtle Conservation Network (OCTN) to see if there is a turtle conservation group in your community or neighboring communities.
+Winter is a perfect time to check out the Ontario Turtle Conservation Network (OCTN) to see if a turtle conservation group exists in your or neighboring communities.
 This is an excellent resource set up by the Ontario Turtle Conservation Centre and Parks Canada that lists the contact information and other details for an extensive network of individuals and groups across Ontario engaged in turtle conservation and other environmental initiatives.
-From this, you may just find an exciting volunteer, citizen science program, or stewardship opportunity to help turtles, other wildlife, and their habitat.
+From this, you may find an exciting volunteer, citizen science program, or stewardship opportunity to help turtles, other wildlife, and their habitat.
 OCTN Website: https://otcn.ca/

 Copyright © 2024 Think Turtle Conservation Initiative - All Rights Reserved.